 We want this conference to have a relaxed schedule.
 We don’t want it to be four days of intense back-to-back speakers with no downtime.
 So, we plan to have several activities spread out over the four days.
 We hope that the main activities will lead to lots of small-group discussions during the downtime.

 Due to environmental regulations, no more than 100 people can land on Antarctica at a time — so the ship itself will not be going ashore.
 We’ll be just offshore for 4 full days, close enough to see the wildlife (and people) on shore.

-Additionally, the ship offers day-long flight excursions from Punta Arenas, Chile and Ushuaia, Argentina to land on Antarctica should you wish to do so.
+The ship is offering a day-long flight and landing excursion from Punta Arenas, Chile to land on Antarctica should you wish to do so.